 returns the index and various properties of a randomly selected rovibrational energy state for a diatom.
-The subroutine first generates random numbers and then selects a state by using the cumulative probability calculated by diatom_jvprobs.
+The subroutine first generates random numbers and then selects a state by using the cumulative probability calculated by diatom jyprobs.

-diatom_init.f90
+diatom init.f90

 - generates initial coordinates and momenta for two atoms in a diatom specified by a diatomic arrangement identifier arrdd in the diatom's center-of-mass coordinate system.
-It requires as inputs the total diatomic internal energy ε{int} and the separation distances at the inner and outer turning points, r- and r+, respectively, all of which can be calculated by the subroutine diatom_edia.
+It requires as inputs the total diatomic internal energy $\varepsilon{\rm int}$ and the separation distances at the inner and outer turning points, r- and r+, respectively, all of which can be calculated by the subroutine diatom_edia.
 Also, it requires as an input the diatomic vibrational period τ , which can be calculated by the subroutine diatom_tau.
 The subroutine performs several tasks: - 1.
 It randomizes the orientation of the axis of symmetry of the diatom, a process that requires two randomized angles to orient a unit vector in three-dimensional space. - 2.
 It randomizes the orientation of the diatomic internal angular momentum, a process that requires one additional angle to orient an additional unit vector perpendicular to the first unit vector. - 3.
-It generates a random number ξ in the range of 0 to 2π , then integrate the diatomic equation of motion from r = r- for a time $(\xi/2\pi)\tau$ if $\xi < \pi$, or from r = r+ for a time diatom_jvprobs.f90 calculates the probabilities of finding a diatom in its allowable energy states based on one-temperature model.
-(By "one-temperature model," we mean using the same temperature for rotation as for vibration.)
-This subroutine requires information for all available j and v states, which are computed by the subroutine diatom_getjvstate.
+It generates a random number ξ in the range of 0 to 2π , then integrate the diatomic equation of motion from r=r- for a time $\left(\xi/2\pi\right)\tau$ if $\xi<\pi$, or from r=r+ for a time $\left(\left(\xi-\pi\right)/2\pi\right)\tau$ if $\xi\geq\pi$.

-$\left(\left(\xi-\pi\right)/2\pi\right)\tau \text{ if } \xi \geq \pi.$ diatom_minmax.f90 diatom_place.f90